Trump scolds US Republicans on healthcare; CBO sees 32 million uninsured

 Trump made the repeal and replacement of Obamacare, which he has called a "disaster," a central promise of his 2016 campaign.

-Even with Trump's new push, Senate leaders faced a difficult task getting moderates and conservatives to agree on an overhaul that could pass the chamber.
+Even with Trump's new push, Republican leaders in the Senate face a difficult task getting moderates and conservatives to agree on an overhaul that can pass.

 Senate Majority Leader Mitch McConnell had planned to hold a straight repeal vote next week, but several Republican senators have already said they oppose that approach.

 Senator John McCain's absence due to health issues has added to McConnell's vote-counting troubles.
-McCain, Republicans' 2008 presidential nominee, has a brain tumor and his office said on Wednesday that he was reviewing treatment options that may include a combination of chemotherapy and radiation.
+McCain, the Republicans' 2008 presidential nominee, has a brain tumour and his office said he is reviewing treatment options that may include a combination of chemotherapy and radiation.

+Leaving the closed-door meeting, where senators had sent their staff away in order to talk frankly, Senator John Kennedy said attendees had paused to pray for McCain.
+Kennedy said everyone is negotiating in "good faith," but he did not know if they would reach agreement.

+Senator Ted Cruz, a conservative who has proposed letting insurers offer cheaper bare-bones plans that do not comply with Obamacare regulations, said: "We still have some issues that divide us."

 Thirty-two million Americans would lose their health insurance by 2026 if Obamacare is scrapped without an alternative in place, the nonpartisan Congressional Budget Office reported on Wednesday, while 17 million would become uninsured next year alone.